manojmw/NetDNA-1.0/README.md

 <br/>

+Once streamlit is configured, download the above files and place it in a directory.

-Once streamlit is configured, you can the script using the below command:
+Go to the above directory and run the script using the below command:
 > streamlit run NetDNA-1.0.py
 <br/>